 When you file your Articles of Organization, the Secretary of State will be appointed as your registered agent.
 If you want to appoint a second agent, you may choose either an individual or a business entity.

 You may think that an individual registered agent would need specialized training or experience, but this isn’t the case.
 Anyone can serve as your second registered agent, as long as they are a New York resident and have a physical address in the state.

 Registered Agent Service

-It can be a lot easier, though, to use an LLC formation service like IncFile or Northwest Registered Agent, so we highly recommend it.
+It can be a lot easier, though, to use an LLC formation service as your registered agent, so we highly recommend it.
 Not only will they take care of business formation requirements, but they’ll also include a free registered agent service.
 Or, if you’d rather start your New York LLC on your own, you can use a national registered agent service to cover your agent duties.

 Step 3: File the Formation Documents with the State

 Why Settle?
 Forbes, TIME, and NerdWallet have all ranked ZenBusiness as the #1 best LLC service.
 It's just $0 + state fee.